 RWF honestly shows you what he is doing: look at the beautiful yellow light that focuses your attention on the kind florist whose stock in trade is quotidian human tragedy and joy, look at the way flowers convey desire and loss, look at the image of Franz Biberkopf trapped in a frame, listen to Peer Raben’s melancholy strings on the soundtrack . . . these are not tricks to make you lose yourself in imaginary identification, nor does RWF bracket them in ironic quotation marks.
 You are free to contemplate the mechanism by which these beautifully styled elements heighten your awareness of Franz Biberkopf’s plight, which only serves to heighten your awareness of . . .
 Franz Biberkopf’s plight.
 This is the opposite of manipulation; it is an emphasis on form that I now see is fundamentally moral.

-Curiously, the image I keep coming back to as I try to articulate this idea, if only to myself, is a series of endlessly repeating reflections in facing mirrors, the kind you find in barber shops or in elegant old-fashioned Ladies’ powder rooms.
-Reflections of reflections, which give you a perspective impossible to attain when you’re “inside” the image, as we normally are, even when we’re watching movies (at least we think we are—that’s the seductive power of identification, right?
-The proscenium arch, the frame, just disappears).
+Curiously, the image I keep coming back to as I try to articulate this idea, if only to myself, is a mise-en-abîme, as in a series of endlessly repeating reflections in facing mirrors, the kind you find in barber shops or in elegant old-fashioned Ladies’ powder rooms.
+Reflections of reflections, which give you a perspective impossible to attain when you’re “inside” the image, as we normally are, even when we’re watching movies.
+At least we think we are—that’s the seductive power of identification, right?
+The proscenium arch, the frame, just disappears.
 Reflections of reflections of reflections: how perfectly Fassbinder is that?